sebhz/fractals/attractors/python/docker/README.basic.md

 ```

 ## Launch the attractor generator container
-It is important to do this first, so that our empty container is populated by the
+It is important to do this first, so that our empty volume is populated by the
 default content of the attractor generator html directory.
 ```
 % docker run --rm \
              --detach \
              --mount source=attractors-data,target=/opt/attractors/html \
              --name attractors-machine \
              attractors:latest